 This point still holds true, but the reality is that we’re never ready, and if we wait for someday we all know that day never comes.

 Here’s where getting some external evaluation comes in.
-I would suggest you reach at least B1 in your first language before adding another one, but frankly, A2 should also be okay.
+If you’re going the testing route, I would suggest you reach at least B1 in your first language before adding another one, but frankly, A2 should also be okay.

 You just need to decide for yourself how fluent you want to be.
 To help you with that, check out How to Become Fluent in a Language next.